Bill to cut off aid to Palestinians passed by US committee

 Opponents of the bill have said they worry that cutting off economic aid to the Palestinians would increase poverty and instability in the West Bank and Gaza, fuelling more violence.

-(Reporting by Patricia Zengerle, additional reporting by Fatima Bhojani; editing by Jonathan Oatis)
+(Reporting by Patricia Zengerle, additional reporting by Fatima Bhojani; editing by Jonathan Oatis, Bernard Orr)